pzuni812/LTC-TMS/README.md

 git checkout -b my_example_branch
 ```

-#### step 2: update/add new code
+#### step 2: Update/add new code
 use a code editor of your choice to make changes

-#### step 3: make the version control tool (git) track your new code
+#### step 3: Make the version control tool (git) track your new code
-(option 1) stage all changes in your directory to be part of the branch history
+(option 1) Stage all changes in your directory to be part of the branch history
 ```
 git add .
 ```

-(option 2) stage a file in to be part of the branch history
+(option 2) Stage a file in to be part of the branch history
 ```
 git add ./my_example_file.jsx
 ```